Students » Advising

 Does the School have a photography major emphasis?

-• No, we do not offer an emphasis in Photography but we do offer a few classes for art, graphic design and multimedia majors.
+• We do not offer an emphasis in Photography but we do offer Photography classes in the Multimedia and Painting/Printmaking areas.
+Photography classes include: Art 340, 440, 540, 407, 408 and 409.

 Is a D- considered a passing grade?